denschwarz/PPT-Analysis/README.md

 5) Possible Tasks

-- How many data events do you analyse?
+- How many data events do you analyse?                           (solution: 278)
-- How many data events do you see in each channel?
+- How many data events do you see in each channel?               (solution: 117 in 2mu2el, 113 in 4mu, 48 in 4el)
-- What is the highest pT of any Lepton in data?
+- What is the highest pT of any Lepton in data?                  (solution: 243.6 GeV)
 - Do you see more +1 or -1 charged leptons?
 What do you expect?
 - Reconstruct all Z bosons and plot the mass
 - Reconstruct Higgs Boson and plot the mass